 Tools for students, schools, and industry

 The Wood Magic Science Fair™ (WMSF) at Mississippi State University is aimed specifically at elementary school students.
 It seeks to educate students about the tremendous importance of wood and wood products to each of us individually and to the economy of the nation.
-Modeled after the MSU program, subsequent programs have been developed at Virginia Tech, Oregon State University, South Carolina, and University of Kentucky.
+Modeled after the MSU program, subsequent programs have been developed at Oregon State University, South Carolina, and University of Kentucky.

 Centre d’expertise sur la construction commerciale en bois